galiean251/bespoke/README.md

 ## About the Script
 I wrote this as a quick and easy way to make *Fedora Workstation* or *Fedora Silverblue* setup for my own use quickly and easily.
 The script will ask questions about which applications or packages to install, but it's much more trimmed down then using `dnf` groups.
 For the Atomic users, I layer a number of packages into `rpm-ostree` to help the immutable distribution behave like the standard desktop.

+## Why not ... (insert other option here)?
+ - Short answer - because it works and it's "old habit" for me.
+ - Long answer - because I don't want to get into making something like an Ansible playbook for simple setups, especially when I'm just playing with a hardware repair or refurbishing an old PC.

+## How to use this script
+ - Clone the repository using the command `git clone https://github.com/seangalie/bespoke.git`
+ - Switch into the cloned directory using `cd ./bespoke/`
+ - Remember to make the script executable with `chmod +x bespoke.sh`

 ## License
 *Bespoke* is released under the [MIT License](https://opensource.org/licenses/MIT).